Charlottesville DUI and Traffic Lawyer

 What is your fee structure?

-For most DUI and traffic chages we can quote a flat fee over the phone, before you ever come in to the office.
+For most DUI and traffic charges we can quote a flat fee over the phone, before you ever come in to the office.

-Tucker Griffin Barnes - Where deep insight equals powerful advantage.
+Tucker Griffin Barnes PC - Where deep insight equals powerful advantage.

-Please contact Tucker Griffin Barnes in Charlottesville, VA, or Lake Monticello, VA, when you need legal advice.
+Please contact Tucker Griffin Barnes PC in Charlottesville, VA, Harrisonburg, VA, or Lake Monticello, VA, when you need legal advice.
 We have helped people in many areas of the law, including those injured in an automobile accident, car accident, tractor trailer accident and on the job.
-We are a full-service law firm and represent clients in matters ranging from personal injury, workers compensation, and Social Security Disability to criminal law, divorce, and real estate.
+We are a full-service law firm and represent clients in matters ranging from personal injury, workers compensation, and social security disability to criminal law, divorce, and real estate.

 Our geographic reach is broad.
-We provide legal services all over the state of Virginia, but especially to locations in our immediate area: Charlottesville, Crozet, Ruckersville, Earlysville, Scottsville, Lake Monticello, Palmyra, Stanardsville, Barboursville, Gordonsville, Waynesboro, Albemarle Co., Greene Co., Madison Co., Culpeper Co., Orange Co., Fluvanna Co., Louisa Co., Nelson Co. and Augusta Co.
+We provide legal services all over the state of Virginia, but especially to locations in our immediate area: Charlottesville, Crozet, Ruckersville, Earlysville, Scottsville, Lake Monticello, Palmyra, Stanardsville, Barboursville, Gordonsville, Waynesboro, Albemarle Co., Greene Co., Madison Co., Culpeper Co., Orange Co., Fluvanna Co., Louisa Co., Nelson Co., Augusta Co., and Harrisonburg, Rockingham Co.